9 Best Whole House Water Filters for Well Water in 2024 – Reviews & Top Picks

 The average household uses around 100 gallons of water every day.
-Having a well means that you can access the water you need for free, but there is a multitude of contaminants and bacteria lurking in the water.
+Having a well allows you to access the water you need for free, but there is a multitude of contaminants and bacteria lurking in the water.
 Installing a filtration system on every faucet and shower is inconvenient and costly.

 A whole house water filter is attached at the source, eliminating the need for individual filters.
-With the right filter, you will be able to run every faucet at once, drawing purified, clean water.
-It’s not only better for you, but can protect your appliances from water contaminants, too.
+With the right filter, you can run every faucet at once, drawing purified, clean water.
+It’s better for you and can protect your appliances from water contaminants.

-The best whole house filter costs only a little more than an under-sink filter.
-It should be easy to install, match your maximum and typical flow rates, and it should not need changing too frequently.
+The best whole-house filter costs only a little more than an under-sink filter.
+It should be easy to install, match your maximum and typical flow rates, and should not need changing too frequently.

-There are many benefits to having a whole house filter, but there is a seemingly varied assortment of devices on the market, which can make choosing the right one a challenge.
-Using our list of in-depth reviews, you can narrow down your options, opting for the model that is best for your needs.
+There are many benefits to having a whole house filter, but there is a seemingly varied assortment of devices on the market, making choosing the right one challenging.
+Using our list of in-depth reviews, you can narrow down your options and find the ideal filer for your home.

 The 9 Best Whole House Water Filters for Well Water